Body Jewelry Care Guide

 General Care & Cleaning

 Part of the responsibility of owning high-quality jewelry is knowing how to properly care for it.
-Your jewelry should last decades, but only if you practice proper jewelry care.
+By practicing proper jewelry care, your fine body jewelry could last a lifetime.
 Here are some tips to keep your jewelry in top shape.

 - Do not over-tighten balls or charms.
 This will strip the threads and damage your jewelry.

-Nose rings are quite easy to insert, however, there is still a trick to inserting them without irritating your piercing.
+Nose rings are quite easy to insert, however there is still a trick to doing it without irritating your piercing.

-To insert: Insert your index finger into your nostril to support your piercing while you insert the nose ring.
-With the other hand, insert the tip of the nose ring twist, hoop, bone, or L-Shape backing into your piercing, and gently push until you feel the nose ring come through and touch your other finger.
-If you have any trouble inserting your nose ring, add a dab of lubricant like Neosporin to the tip of the nose ring to help it insert easily.
+Insert your index finger into your nostril to support your piercing while you insert the nose ring.
+With the other hand insert the tip of the post into your piercing.
+Gently push until you feel it touch your other finger.
+TIP: Add a dab of Vaseline to the tip of the nose ring to help it go in easily.

 Our standard segment rings are a great alternative to captive bead rings.
 A segment of each hoop can be unclipped, the hoop then inserted into your piercing, and the segment clipped back into the hoop to form a seamless circle.
 The segment is held in by tension; there is no clasp or hinge.